lf87/gulp-and-webpack-front-end-boilerplate/README.md

 **Function name**: `duplicateFiles`

-**Default behaviour**: Duplicates any files/folders located in the src/static directory in to the distribution folder.
+**Default behaviour**: Copies any files/folders located in the src/static directory in to the root of the distribution folder.

 ### Duplicate Production Files

 **Function name**: `duplicateProdFiles`

-**Default behaviour**: Duplicates any files/folders located in the distribution directory in to the production folder.
+**Default behaviour**: Copies any files/folders located in the distribution directory in to the production folder.
 This function runs when the 'build' task is run.

 ### Fonts Compressions